dotbenz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Creating a file that prints the absolute path of the current working directory
+1)Created a file that prints the absolute path of the current working directory 2)created a file that display the contents list of current directory